Contaminated Multivariate Time-Series Anomaly Detection with Spatio-Temporal Graph Conditional Diffusion Models: Proposed Method

 where $\hat{\epsilon}_t$ is the predicted noise obtained from $\epsilon_{\theta}(\mathbf{x}_{(i)}^t,t,c)$.

-We obtain decontaminated data \b{ in the training phase} as:
+We then obtain the decontaminated data in the training as:

-Note that approximating $\hat{\mathbf{x}}_{(i)}^0$ immediately at the \b{$T$th} step allows us to have a faster reverse speed in the training phase as $\hat{\mathbf{x}}_{(i)}^0$ will be used as the input for the second module in the training framework.
-On the other hand, in the test phase, \br{we perform a complete sampling step from $T$ to 1 in the reverse process according to Equations \eqref{eq:p_sampling} and \eqref{eq:sampling} to obtain $\hat{\mathbf{x}}_{(i)}^0$.}
+Note that approximating $\hat{\mathbf{x}}_{(i)}^0$ by a \emph{single} step (immediately at the $T$th step) enables a faster reverse speed as $\hat{\mathbf{x}}_{(i)}^0$ serves as the input for the second module during training.
+Meanwhile, during testing, we perform a complete sampling step from $T$ to 1 based on Equations \eqref{eq:p_sampling} and \eqref{eq:sampling} to obtain $\hat{\mathbf{x}}_{(i)}^0$.

+\textbf{Theoretical Analysis of Decontamination Effectiveness.} Reducing the fraction of anomalies (\emph{``impurity''}) in the training data is crucial for accurate anomaly detection.
+Training on less contaminated data helps the model learn normal patterns more effectively, thereby improving its ability to detect genuine anomalies.